rogermori/async-playground/README.md

 This project contains a set of asynchronous code examples.

-The examples compute the algebraic expression `(2 + 3) * 4 / 2 = 10` asynchronously by using callbacks, promises, and generators.
+The examples compute the algebraic expression `(2 + 3) * 4 / 2 = 10` asynchronously by using callbacks, promises, generators, and thunks.

 AsyncPlayground uses [Jest](https://facebook.github.io/jest/) as its test runner.